 Most guestrooms feature two double beds and accommodate four guests.
 There are a limited number of rooms with king-size beds.
 Handicapped-equipped rooms are available.

-For reservations and information, call 407/W-DISNEY, a local travel agent or visit www.disneyworld.com.
+For reservations and information, guests may call 407/W-DISNEY or visit www.disneyworld.com.